Seasonal Fruit Crisp with Walnut Date Topping

 Rustic Strawberry Galette by Marcia Smart

-Summer Fruit Crisp with Date, Walnut, Olive Oil Topping
+Fruit Crisp with Date, Walnut, Olive Oil Topping

-This wholesome summer fruit crisp is one to add to the archives, since you'll want to return to it again and again.
+This wholesome fruit crisp is one to add to the archives, since you'll want to return to it again and again.
 It's full of healthy upgrades, including whole-grain flour, oats, dates, and olive oil.
 It's still very much dessert and entirely delicious.
 Use any strone fruit if making this during the summer and apples or pears during the off-season.

 Course Breakfast, Dessert